I walked off the stage feeling great. I’d delivered a solid keynote that was met with appreciation and positive feedback from the meeting planner.

 My first move was to audit what happened to elicit such an intense, negative reaction.
-So, I walked through the hour frame by frame, considering my content, delivery and arbitrarily identifying moments where I clearly must have missed the mark.
-After concluding my incredibly uninformed audit, I started preparing for the conversation I knew was coming next.
+I walked through the hour frame by frame, considering my content, delivery and arbitrarily identifying moments where I clearly must have missed the mark.

-My phone rang.
-It was Lynn, my business manager, was also had received the email.
+Then my phone rang.
+It was Lynn, my business manager, was had also received the email.
 She wanted to know what the hell just happened.
 As we talked through it, she naturally defended our position.
 She quickly concluded that these comments were from an outlier and really weren’t intended to provide any meaningful insight.
 The intent was to insult.
 She suggested we simply ignore it and move on.
 I wasn’t so inclined to let us off the hook.

 I was determined to figure out how we missed the mark.
 I wanted to unpack our approach to this event and determine what we could have done differently.
-I wanted to compare us to others and thought it might be time to bring in more outside help to lend additional support and perspective.
-I was thinking through this out loud during our discussion and my reaction was met with silence and eventually a simple suggestion:
+I wanted to compare us to others, and I thought it might be time to bring in outside help to lend additional support and perspective.
+I was thinking through this out loud during our discussion.
+Lynn stopped me.

 She was right.
-I was reacting (and overreacting) and giving that voice of criticism power and momentum in the process.
+I was overreacting and giving that voice of criticism way too much power.
 Now, when I look back, I can acknowledge that I was way too easily moved off my spot.
 That’s a rookie move, and it burned valuable time, energy, resources and mind space.
 Amateurs react.
 Professionals anticipate and respond with intention.